Nicolas-Maurer/Reinforcement_Learning_Tarot/README.md

 ![image](https://latex.codecogs.com/svg.latex?%5Cdpi%7B120%7D%20%5Clarge%20v_i%20%3D%20%281%20-%20%5Chat%7Bx_i%7D%29%20&plus;%20C%20%5Ctext%5Cspace%20%5Csqrt%20%5Cfrac%7Bln%28n_p%29%7D%7Bn_i%7D)

-Similar to the UCT formula (Formula 2.8), x¯i denotes the win rate of node i. ni and np denote the total number of times child i and its parent p have been visited, respectively.
+Similar to the UCT formula (Formula 2.8), x̂ᵢ denotes the win rate of node i. ni and np denote the total number of times child i and its parent p have been visited, respectively.
 C is a constant, which balances exploration and exploitation.

-The major difference with the standard UCT formula is that, at the MIN nodes, x¯i does not represent the win rate at child i of the current player, but of the root player.
+The major difference with the standard UCT formula is that, at the MIN nodes, x̂ᵢ does not represent the win rate at child i of the current player, but of the root player.
-Essentially, (1−x¯i) indicates the win rate of the coalition of the opponents.
+Essentially, (1−x̂ᵢ) indicates the win rate of the coalition of the opponents.
 Analogous to paranoid in the minimax framework, the opponents do not consider their own win rate."